-SCART carries both audio and a variety of video signals from composite, though S-Video, up to RGB.
+SCART carries both audio and a variety of video signals from composite, through S-Video, up to RGB.
 Often seen as the holy grail connection for earlier consoles, it's also the most problematic as it's not very standard at all...

 We're most interested in RGB over SCART as this is the highest quality option.
 RGB splits the signal into it's component colours; Red, Green and Blue (hence the name).
 Where it all becomes overly complex and annoying, is where it gets it's sync signal from.
 As there are three different methods.

 Sync over composite video is most common.
 It works, but can suffer from dot crawl and other artifacts.
 Sync on luma (the Y signal of S-Video) and sync on colour (most commonly sync on green) are less susceptible to this.
 Sync on colour is least common, but Sony were big proponents of this in both their consoles and TVs.